-Net proceeds from the Run for the Badge support the mission of the National Law Enforcement Officers Memorial Fund to tell the story of American law enforcement and make it safer for those who serve.
+Net proceeds from the Run for the Badge support the mission of the National Law Enforcement Museum to tell the story of American law enforcement by providing visitors a "walk in the shoes" experience.
+The Museum is working to expand and enrich the relationship shared by law enforcement and the community through educational journeys, immersive exhibitions, and insightful programs.

 Frequently Asked Questions

-How do I register for the Law Enforcement Ride & Run to Remember?
+How do I register for the Run for the Badge?

 Click the 'Register' button at the top of the page, and select whether you want to join as an individual or part of a team.
-Then select whether you want to register as a runner, walker, or virtual participant.
+Then select whether you want to register as a runner/walker, Junior Cadet, or virtual participant.

 When does the Run for the Badge start?